-In the early part of the video Fry explains that Alan Turing and Tommy Flowers realised that software should be separate from hardware and that this eventually led to Tim Berners Lee inventing the internet.
-This is described as being “arguable the most significant democratising innovation in human history”.
+In the early part of the video Fry explains that Alan Turing and Tommy Flowers realized that software should be separate from hardware and that this eventually led to Tim Berners Lee inventing the internet.
+This is described as being “arguable the most significant democratizing innovation in human history”.

 Fry hints that the lightbulb was a key precursor to cloud computing, in that it was the first “utility”.
 Thomas Edison invented the lightbulb in 1879 but, while a remarkable invention with the potential to change the lives of everyone, it had the problem of the public not having easy access to electricity.
 Within four years Edison had built power stations in London and New York creating the first utility.
 Fry describes this as the computing equivalent of the industrial revolution.

-With the development of computing and the internet computing has now become a commodity.
-Cloud computing has allowed it to become a utility; organisations can use power as and when they need it.
-In the past this would come down to guess work, whereby not enough computing power would be a risk but too much would cost more than necessary.
-Now, much like electricity, computing power can be switch on and off as required.
+With the development of computing and the internet, computing has now become a commodity.
+Cloud computing has allowed it to become a utility; organizations can use power as and when they need it.
+In the past, this would come down to guesswork, whereby not enough computing power would be a risk but too much would cost more than necessary.
+Now, much like electricity, computing power can be switched on and off as required.

 It isn’t just businesses who are turning to cloud computing, but public bodies too.
-A Wired article discusses how and why many U.S. government agencies are moving into cloud.
-U.S. government agencies that have utilised cloud computing include the Army, Air Force, Navy, DOJ, USDA and the Department of Education.
+A Wired article discusses how and why many U.S. government agencies are moving into the cloud.
+U.S. government agencies that have utilized cloud computing include the Army, Air Force, Navy, DOJ, USDA, and the Department of Education.

-The reasons stated in the Wired article for government agencies using cloud computing include improved flexibility while remaining reliable, and improved citizen services.Examples of crucial governement services on cloud.
+The reasons stated in the Wired article for government agencies using cloud computing include improved flexibility while remaining reliable, and improved citizen services.Examples of crucial government services on the cloud.

-leads to increased operation efficiencies and reduces the cost of IT ownership.
+leads to increased operational efficiencies and reduces the cost of IT ownership.
 This reduces hardware costs and energy consumption.

 more government agencies are sharing IT services with each other, again reducing costs Being able to offer the best service possible while saving on costs is always a major benefit, and this is the case for government agencies as much as it is for businesses.
 The efficiency and potential cost savings of cloud computing is the key reason why many U.S. government agencies are turning to the cloud.

-Once they invest in a cloud solution organisations often think they don’t need operations staff.
+Once they invest in a cloud solution organizations often think they don’t need operations staff.
 It is important that they ask whether or not this is taken care of by the provider.

 Have I taken future growth into consideration?